 "The clashes taking place in some provinces may be referred to as coup attempts and refusals of democracy," Uryan said.

 On Sunday evening in connection with riots in several major Egyptian cities, Egyptian President Mohammed Mursi declared a state of emergency in three provinces - Port Said, Suez and Ismailia, and introduced curfews in the provincial capitals of these regions.

 Mursi also called on all political forces in the country to take part in dialogue ''to achieve stability and security.''

 Despite the call for dialogue, the opposition in Egypt has refused to engage in dialogue with President Mursi.

 Clashes continue in Egyptian cities between protesters and police guarding government offices and police stations.

-The riots began on Friday, on the second anniversary of Egypt's 25 January Revolution, under already quite traditional for Egypt street slogans of "abrogation of Constitution" and other appeals.
+The riots began on Friday on the second anniversary of Egypt's 25 January Revolution, under the commonplace street slogans "abrogation of the Constitution" as well as other appeals.